 - Libraries needed by the client should be avoided whenever possible.
 Clients are run in someone else's code and it is very possible that they may have the same library we have, but a different and incompatible version.
 This will mean they can't use our client.
 For this reason the client should not use any libraries that are not strictly necessary.

-- We should attempt to maintain API compatibility when possible, though at this point in the project's lifecycle it is more important to make things good rather avoid breakage.
+- We should attempt to maintain API compatibility when possible, though at this point in the project's lifecycle it is more important to make things good rather than avoid breakage.